Ilkeston: Stanton Ironworks

-Ilkeston Charter fair
+Charter fair

 Ilkeston Market Place is the site of a Charter fair.
-The fair celebrated its 770th anniversary in 2022, the Charter being granted by King Henry III in 1252.
+The fair celebrated its 772nd anniversary in 2024, the Charter being granted by King Henry III in 1252.
 This makes the fair older than Nottingham's famous Goose Fair and it is one of the largest street fairs in the Country, indeed in Europe.

 The present fair developed from two separate fairs, as another 'agricultural hiring fair' or 'Statutes Fair' was traditionally held on Wakes week in October as well as the original Charter Fair which was held on the Feast of the Assumption of the Blessed Virgin Mary (15 August).
 The two fairs were combined in 1888 and the one Charter Fair has been held in October ever since.

 Since 1931 the fair has been officially opened by the Mayor - first of Ilkeston and since 1974 of Erewash - on the Fair Thursday at noon with the Town Clerk (Chief Executive) reading the Charter from the steps of the Town Hall.